UKRN-Open-Research/t3-esrc/_episodes/discussion.md

 ---
-title: Workshop Planning # title of the episode
+title: Discussion of Challenges and Aims # title of the episode
-teaching: 15 # time required to teach (minutes)
+teaching: 5 # time required to teach (minutes)
 exercises: 15 # time required for participants to do the activities (minutes)
 duration: # duration for a break, not needed if teaching/exercises are present (minutes)
 # summary of the episode content for displaying on the schedule page